PresqueIsleWineDev/infra-docs/kubernetes-architecture.md

 - **Load Balancer**: Controls how Kubernetes Pods are created/destroyed across nodes in response to resource usage, scarcity, & failing replicas. **Essential**
   - [ ] Operator: `metallb`

-- Internal Cluster DNS: Controls how services running inside Kubernetes access both the internal & external network.
+- **Internal Cluster DNS**: Controls how services running inside Kubernetes access both the internal & external network.
 Needed for services to be able to discover one another. **Essential**
   - [ ] Operator: `coredns`